metosin/ring-swagger/README.md

 ; ExceptionInfo throw+: {:type :ring.swagger.schema/validation, :error {:animal (not (#{:tyrannosaurus :cow} :sheep)), :size missing-required-key}}  ring.swagger.schema/coerce! (schema.clj:114)
 ```

-There are two modes for coercions: json and query:
+There are two modes for coercions: `:json` and `:query`.
+Both `coerce` and `coerce!` take an optional third parameter (default to `:json`) to denote which coercer to use.
+You can also use the two coercers directly from namespace `ring.swagger.coerce`.

 #### Json-coercion